avramovic/IMDbPlay/README.md

 IMDbPlay is a Google Chrome extension to play movies and TV shows directly from their IMDb pages.

 Due to the nature of this extension it won't be published via the Google Chrome extension store.
-However, you can load it in development mode to see how it works.
+However, you can load it in developer mode to see how it works.

 ## Installation